canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 The team prototyped new designs based on the research evidence and our flow map,and tested with more Canadians during the design process.
 We surfaced 'Choosing a name' as a step in Starting a business, and designed a sequence to skip directly through the layers of government sites like NUANS to the search pages.
 We updated the link labels using the acronym 'NUANS' to the clearer title 'Search name' and the 'order [a NUANS report] now' link was sidestepped completely, so that people could search without worrying that they had to place an order first.
 Once all the various pieces of the new design came together, we launched another usability testing research study with a similar set of business students.
 >Success at the Find out if a name is taken task rose from 37% to 94% success in our studies

 After the new designs went live on the Canada.ca site, we validated the outcomes through changes in the web analytic traffic.
 It was immediately clear that getting to the business name search from Canada.ca was easier and more obvious than before.
-Adding the link as a step and reducing the number of clicks,  hugely increased the number of people getting to the search for a unique name from the Starting a business page:
+Adding the link as a step and reducing the number of clicks,  hugely increased the number of people getting to the search for a unique name from the Starting a business page.

-Web analtyics data for Before (Feb 4 to Apr 4 2017) and After (May 26 to July 24 2017)
+Conversion funnel data for Canada.ca before (Feb 4 to Apr 4 2017) and after optimization (May 26 to July 24 2017)

 ![Naming a business conversion funnel from Canada.ca showing substantial increases in people making it through the funnel between before and after](/images/Naming_a_business_funnel_938x497.png  "Change in traffic to name search from Canada.ca")